Deployment

 (jos_resource_stats_tools_topvals, jos_session_geo, etc.) are

-created by the hub's own CMS migrations and shouldn't need
+created by the hub's own CMS migrations and shouldn't need anything

-exclude_list schema work and check the hub's migration state.
+schema work and check the hub's migration state.

 Verifying the install

-# What's the pipeline see?
+# What does the pipeline see?

-sudo -u apache python3 /opt/hubzero/bin/hzmetrics.py status
+sudo -u apache python3 /opt/hubzero/metrics/bin/hzmetrics.py status

 # Does DNS work?

-sudo -u apache python3 /opt/hubzero/bin/hzmetrics.py resolve-dns \
+sudo -u apache python3 /opt/hubzero/metrics/bin/hzmetrics.py resolve-dns \

 metrics web --dry-run 2025-07